- What can I do in a career as an electrical, computer, software, or cyber security engineer?

 - Where can I find degree requirements for previous course catalogs?

 - What is the U.S. Diversity and International Perspective Requirement?

 - Can a U.S. Diversity or International Perspective course fulfill the 300/400-level general education requirement?

 - How do I find out about scholarship and other financial aid to apply for?

 Electrical, computer, software, and cyber security engineers design and develop new technologies that change lives—from new medical instruments and a safer Internet to cheaper and cleaner energy and smaller and better smartphones.
 No matter your specialty within electrical and computer engineering, you can help improve the health, happiness, and safety for millions of people worldwide.
-Learn more about electrical and computer engineering careers.
+Learn more about electrical computer, software, and cyber security engineering careers.

 See our Differences Among Majors information for details.

 The answer to that question depends upon what you want to do with your education and your life.
 General education courses are typically social sciences and humanities courses that focus on a wide range of aspects of human society, interactions, and life.
 There is no list to select from (except for the U.S. Diversity and International Perspective requirements, which means you have a lot of options available to you, so don’t be afraid to try something different!
 Not all courses count as general education courses, so be sure to check the Courses Not Allowed list (PDF) or talk with your academic adviser before choosing general education courses to take.